 - 500.65 The special nature of appointments makes the payment or offer of any commission for, or the furnishing of any valuable consideration towards, the introduction of such appointments inappropriate.
-For the avoidance of doubt, this does not, however, preclude - (a) an arrangement between an insolvency practitioner and his practice unit's employee whereby the employee's remuneration is based in whole or in part on introductions obtained for the insolvency practitioner through the efforts of the employee. - (b) change of appointment resulting from transfer/sale of an existing practice unit due to, e.g., the sale or merger of an insolvency practice or retirement of the outgoing insolvency practitioner (owner of the practice unit). - 500.66 When an insolvency practitioner solicits an appointment or work that may lead to an appointment through advertising or other forms of marketing, there may be threats to compliance with the fundamental principles. - 500.67 When considering whether to accept an appointment an insolvency practitioner shall satisfy himself that any advertising or other form of marketing pursuant to which the appointment may have been obtained: - (a) Is or has been fair and not misleading. - (b) Avoids unsubstantiated or disparaging statements. - (c) Complies with relevant codes of practice and guidance in relation to advertising.
-Members of the Institute shall take note of section 250 of the Code "Marketing Professional Services" and section 450 of the Code "Practice Promotion". - 500.68 Advertisements and other forms of marketing should be clearly identified as such and conform to the basic principles of legality, decency, clarity, honesty and truthfulness.
+For the avoidance of doubt, this does not, however, preclude: - (a) An arrangement between an insolvency practitioner and his practice's employee whereby the employee's remuneration is based in whole or in part on introductions obtained for the insolvency practitioner through the efforts of the employee. - (b) Change of appointment resulting from transfer/sale of an existing practice due to, e.g., the sale or merger of an insolvency practice or retirement of the outgoing insolvency practitioner (owner of the practice). - 500.66 When an insolvency practitioner solicits an appointment or work that may lead to an appointment through advertising or other forms of marketing, there may be threats to compliance with the fundamental principles. - 500.67 An insolvency practitioner shall satisfy himself that any advertising or other form of marketing in relation to soliciting appointments: - (a) Is fair and not misleading. - (b) Avoids unsubstantiated or disparaging statements. - (c) Complies with other codes of practice and guidance in relation to advertising, where applicable.
+For example, members of the Institute shall take note of subsection 115 under Chapter A of the Code "Professional Behavior" and section 900 under Chapter C of the Code "Practice Promotion". - 500.68 Advertisements and other forms of marketing should be clearly identified as such and conform to the basic principles of legality, decency, clarity, honesty and truthfulness. - 500.69 If reference is made in advertisements or other forms of marketing to fees or to the cost of the services to be provided, the basis of calculation and the range of services that the reference is intended to cover should be provided.
+Care should be taken to ensure that such references do not mislead as to the precise range of services and the time commitment that the reference is intended to cover. - 500.70 An insolvency practitioner shall never promote or seek to promote his services, or the services of another insolvency practitioner, in such a way, or to such an extent as to amount to harassment.

-- 500.69 If reference is made in advertisements or other forms of marketing to fees or to the cost of the services to be provided, the basis of calculation and the range of services that the reference is intended to cover should be provided.
-Care should be taken to ensure that such references do not mislead as to the precise range of services and the time commitment that the reference is intended to cover. - 500.70 An insolvency practitioner shall never promote or seek to promote his services, or the services of another insolvency practitioner, in such a way, or to such an extent as to amount to harassment. - 500.71 Where an insolvency practitioner or the practice unit advertises for work via a third party, the insolvency practitioner is responsible for ensuring that the third party follows the above quidance.
+500.71 Where an insolvency practitioner or the practice advertises for work via a third party, the insolvency practitioner is responsible for ensuring that the third party follows the above guidance.